patriciayoung/PyCity-Schools-Budget-Analysis/README.md

 Had help from Ask BCS: Ryan on 10/15 with second Data Frame section, he actually helped clean up all above written code, DF was ok.

+Written analysis is at the top of the Jupyter NB.